thomas-melville/myNotes/General/Career_Development/AI/prompt-engineering.md

 What you get out of GenAI all depends on what you ask it and how!
 Prompt Engineering is a skill set in it's own right!

+## zero, single, few-shot learning approach

+zero - ask the model to perform a certain task and expecting the model to understand how it should answer and what is being asked.

+few-shot - give some examples of the desired behaviour to it and only then asking it do to a task which is closely related to those examples.

 ## 7 building blocks of Prompt Engineering

 1. Target Orientation